tshymbra/Espad/README.md

 cd ei
 mvn clean install -Dmaven.test.skip=true

-2. Build box
+2.1.
+Build box
 cd box
 mvn clean package -Dmaven.test.skip=true

+or

+2.2.
+Build host
+cd host
+mvn clean package -Dmaven.test.skip=true

 3. Deploy box, by copying created war into the Esper EE hotdeploy folder

 ARCHITECTURE
 ------------

-Espad consists of 3 components:
+Espad consists of 4 components:
  * ei - Event Initializer.
 Keeps events definitions in a text file event.names

- * box - Holds EPL applications.
+ * host - Standalone Esper server process.
 Depends on ei for event definitions.
+ * box - Hosts your EPL applications in an Esper EE environment.
+Depends on ei for event definitions.

  * httpush - HTTP Event Pusher.
 Reads events from CSV file and sends them to host over HTTP.
 Depends on ei for event definitions.

 Espad can be used for accelerated EPL prototyping and testing.
-The box component installs EPL statements listener to log all statement updates prpending "ESPAD NE" for new events and "ESPAD OU" for old events.
+The host and box install EPL statements listener to log all statement updates prpending "ESPAD NE" for new events and "ESPAD OU" for old events.
 This tags can be ussed for grepping to analyse you EPL mathching results.

 EVENT DEFINITIONS
 -----------------
 The file event.names uses simple CSV format where first value is event name.
 It is followed by event attributes.
 The first attribute is always timemark field.
 You must provide it.
-It is either UTC timestamp or an easy readable time reference used to generate UTC timestamp.
+The purpose of this field is to provide easy readable time reference that can be used to generate UTC timestamp.

-Espad uses following datetime format for time references:
+Espad uses following datetime format for the timemark field:
 HH::MM DD.MM.YYYY
 12:09 29.09.2011